 Digest access authentication is a method of exchanging credentials, such as username and password, that is more difficult for cyber criminals to reverse and crack.

 Is your provider secure?

 There are many different cloud providers out there, and they are not all created equal as far as cloud security is concerned.
 Here are a few things to look for in a cloud provider:

 You can’t control how your cloud provider protects your information.
-However, what you can do is boost your office cloud security by having clear and strict policies for how the tax professionals in your practice are allowed to use the information they input or access in the cloud.
+However, what you can do is boost your office cloud security by having clear and strict policies for your team members are allowed to use the information they input or access in the cloud.
 Because the cloud is accessible from any device at any time with the correct login and password, it is crucial to trust the professionals you work with to not compromise your clients’ confidential information.

-Every tax professional in your office should be trained/briefed on what is expected for cloud information management.
+Every team member in your office should be trained/briefed on what is expected for cloud information management.

-To learn more about the cloud, check out Why Tax Professionals Should Be Using the Cloud.
+To learn more about the cloud, check out Why Accountants Should Be Using the Cloud